Healthcare Data Analytics

 - Master's or higher degree and one (1) year of healthcare data experience

-Courses in the Healthcare Data Analytics Certificate Program are offered totally online.
-All course content and exams are delivered online.
-Students interested in pursuing an education via online delivery must be highly motivated, independent learners, possessing excellent organizational and time management skills.
-Students must have email and high-speed Internet access.
+Courses in the Healthcare Data Analytics Certificate Program are offered totally online; all course content and exams are delivered online.
+Students interested in pursuing an online education must be highly motivated, independent learners and possess excellent organizational and time management skills.
+Students must have email and high-speed internet access.
 No on-campus attendance is required.
+As such, students must be familiar with use of the internet, email, uploading and downloading files, and various common word processing programs.
+Please review the technical requirements for the HIT/CIM department.

 Students enroll in classes prior to each semester and fees are paid prior to each semester.